 The Victorian era, named after Queen Victoria, began in 1837.
 It was divided into three periods: the Romantic Period, the Grand Period, and the Aesthetic Period.

 Jewellery from Queen Victoria’s time is romantic and nature-inspired.
-Motifs like fruit, animals, hearts and flowers were common – as were lockets, which were often used to keep a lock of hair or a tiny portrait of a loved one.
+Motifs like fruit, animals, hearts and flowers were a trend – as were lockets, which were often used to keep a lock of hair or a tiny portrait of a loved one.

-Those who could afford gems, would choose emeralds, rubies, sapphires and pearls.
+Those who could afford gems would choose emeralds, rubies, sapphires and pearls.
 Cameo brooches, pearls, turquoise, onyx and enamel were slightly more affordable and therefore very popular.

 Diamonds were not that prominent during the first two Victorian periods, but they came back in a big way during the final Aesthetic period.
 Late Victorian jewellery was often lavish, with ornate diamond cluster designs.

 Early-Victorian Style Emerald Earrings

 King Edward began his reign in 1900.
 Jewellery styles were becoming increasingly intricate.